Organizing a Team

 Just as important as the content you make is the audience that you present it to.
 Finding the appropriate audience will help you keep your content focused, and make it an effective tool for promoting the happenings of your lodge or section.
 For most purposes, the audience of your content will be to the members of your lodge or section, but it is important to be able to target specific groups within those broader populations, as well as external stakeholders and media outlets.

-If you are sending out minutes from your last LEC or COC meeting, you might not need to send them to everyone on your mailing list, but instead just the members of those respective groups.
-Your general members might prefer to get a monthly or even quarterly update emails with the key points that are relevant to them.
+If you are sending out minutes from your last Lodge Executive Committee or Council of Chiefs meeting, you might not need to send them to everyone on your mailing list, but instead just the members of those respective groups.
+Your general members might prefer to get monthly or even quarterly update emails with the key points that are relevant to them.
 By the same token, if there is an announcement for a specific chapter, it doesn’t need to be sent to the entire lodge.

 There may be times that your lodge or section has a program that warrants broader attention from an audience outside of the normal membership.
 For example, if your section is running a fundraiser for disaster relief, it could still be very successful if it is kept only to the section, but it would get more attention if it was spread across the section, region, or nation through other communication channels.